Use of a management tool in improving patient care

 Day surgery is defined as a surgical procedure undertaken in operating theatres settings under a form of anaesthesia.

-In view of these advantages and as our Hospital had the ambition to deliver care services to a larger population despite a limited bed capacity that was 205 beds; we carried out a project of development of a day surgery service.
+In view of these advantages and as our Hospital had an ambition to deliver care services to a larger population despite a limited bed capacity that was 205 beds; we carried out a project of development of a day surgery service.

-Value stream mapping in action
+Value Stream mapping in action

 Over a period of 10 months, we carried out a day surgery service development programme.
 The first step of project was to organize a value stream mapping of patient’s pathway from the ‘time of decision to operate’ until discharge from Hospital.

 We organized a 4-hour session value stream-mapping workshop that included all staff that directly or indirectly have influence patient’s journey.
 We had 30 staff form different specialties under one roof.
 These included representation from admission and booking, pre-assessment service, bed managers, operation division, surgeons, anesthetists, pharmacists, information technology, infection control, radiology, operating theatres, wards, operation managers.

 A Consultant Anaesthetist led on the event with the help of the Medical Director and Quality Managers.

 Our preparation for the VSM included brainstorming on the list of participants; We then carried out an invitation campaign using different ways communication and negotiation to maximize attendance.

 On the day of VSM, we explained how the process mapping would work; we introduced the aims and objectives of the event and stressed importance to put patient in the centre of the whole exercise.

 We created three teams with equal distribution of skills and specialty backgrounds.
 Each team concentrated on a segment of the patient’s pathway: